King's Mill Hospital admits breast cancer test errors

 Seventy-nine women are being recalled with regard to the results of breast tissue biopsies between 2004 and 2010.

-Twenty-seven women have been seen by specialists since Friday.'Increased mortality'
+Twenty-seven women have been seen by specialists since Friday.

 The Care Quality Commission (CQC) will also review wider patient care at Sherwood Forest Hospitals NHS Foundation Trust, which runs the hospital.